orkhasnat/CS_Notes/Language Specific/Python/Functools Module in Python.md

 print(fib(10))
 ```
 # `@cache` Decorator
 The `maxsize` parameter of `lru_cache` controls the maximum number of items stored in the cache.
-If set to `None` (the default), the cache can grow without bounds, essentially working as `@cache` decorator.
+If set to `None` (the default), the cache can grow without bounds, essentially working as `@cache` [[Nested Functions in Python#Decorators|decorator]].
 Otherwise, the cache will discard the least recently used items when it reaches the specified size.

 # `reduce()` Function
 The `reduce()` function in Python applies a rolling computation to sequential pairs of values from an iterable, reducing it to a single value.